Sinthuya/heart-failure-follow-up/README.md

 FROM clinical_records
 ```

-4. What is the impact of lifestyle choices, such as smoking habits, during the followu up of heart failure?
+4. What is the impact of lifestyle choices, such as smoking habits, during the follow-up of heart failure?

 ```sql
 -- Analyse the distribution of smoking habits during the follow-up of heart failure